Australian-Text-Analytics-Platform/ldaca-sydney-speaks/README.md

 # Example Notebooks to run against ldaca

-# Branch protected so we do not push sensitive information
-# Remeber to remove notebook output
+## Branch protected so we do not push sensitive information and remember to remove notebook output

 This example run currently using a demo version of Oni deployed on nectar